Inside the Party Dungeon of One of History's Biggest Arms Dealers

 I was at the entrance to La Zagaleta, a vast gated community for Europe’s super-rich outside Marbella, Spain.
 Originally owned by the man who marketed the first contraceptive pills, in the last 20 years it’s been developed into a magnet for anyone able to shell out the millions it takes to buy a property there.

-Centred around two golf courses, Rod Stewart, hedge fund managers and Moscow’s former mayor are among its residents, and there are rumours that Vladimir Putin also owns property on the estate.
+Centred around two golf courses, Rod Stewart, hedge fund managers, and Moscow’s former mayor are among its residents, and there are rumors that Vladimir Putin also owns property on the estate.
 But any notoriety associated with today’s residents is overshadowed by the legacy of the estate’s previous owner, arguably the wealthiest and most notorious arms dealer in history: Adnan Khashoggi.

-Khashoggi, born in Mecca, Saudi Arabia, made his fortune by brokering arms deals between Western and Middle Eastern governments.
-In the early 1980s he was worth around £2 billion.
+Khashoggi, born in Mecca, made his fortune by brokering arms deals between Western and Middle Eastern governments.
+In the early 1980s he was worth around $4 billion.

 When I finally met Sebastian on a sunny day in southern Spain, he looked flustered and slightly embarrassed about his tardiness.
 I knew from our email exchanges that, while keen on free publicity for La Zagaleta, he was anxious about the estate’s history getting out to the public.
 He’d come up with a strictly regulated itinerary.

-“Later, you will meet the company president,” he said, “But first, we will go on a tour of the helipad, the equestrian centre, a house for sale and finally the club house.”
+“Later, you will meet the company president,” he said, “But first, we will go on a tour of the helipad, the equestrian center, a house for sale, and finally the clubhouse.”

-Bundling into the back of a 4×4 with Nadine*, another agent from the company, we drove to the helipad.
-The pair explained that although no helicopter had landed at the site for years, the residents liked to know it was there, just “in case any of them suddenly suffer a heart attack”.
+Bundling into the back of a four-by-four with Nadine*, another agent from the company, we drove to the helipad.
+The pair explained that although no helicopter had landed at the site for years, the residents liked to know it was there, just “in case any of them suddenly suffer a heart attack.”

 Nadine and Sebastian at the helipad

-I asked about the demographic of the estate.
+I asked about the demographics of the estate.
 “We have all kinds of people here.
 Most are English-speaking, either from the UK or Ireland.
-We also have a lot of German and Dutch, some Russians, some Chinese with European business connections and a few Spanish and Middle Eastern clients,” said Sebastian.
+We also have a lot of German and Dutch, some Russians, some Chinese with European business connections, and a few Spanish and Middle Eastern clients,” said Sebastian.

 “You also have some high-profile political figures here, right?”